 “I am very enthusiastic to be able to dedicate my service to you and your future eyewear needs.”

-Dr. Leekha has worked in several eye care settings, including an ophthalmology office and a LASIK centre in New York City, and most recently a private practice in Coquitlam, BC.
-He has volunteered in Mexico in 2001 with Volunteer Optometric Services to Humanity, Chile in 2007 and in Mexico in 2008 with the Gift of Sight Foundation.
-On these trips Dr. Leekha was a part of providing free eye exams and eyewear to the underprivileged in those countries.
+Dr. Leekha has worked in several eye care settings, including an ophthalmology office and a LASIK center in New York City, and most recently a private practice in Coquitlam, BC.
+He has volunteered in Mexico in 2001 with Volunteer Optometric Services to Humanity, Chile in 2007, and in Mexico in 2008 with the Gift of Sight Foundation.
+On these trips, Dr. Leekha was a part of providing free eye exams and eyewear to the underprivileged in those countries.

-In 2015 Dr. Leehka was voted president of BC Doctors of Optometry!
-Dr. Leekha is able to conduct eye examinations in English, Spanish and Punjabi.
+In 2015 Dr. Leekha was voted president of BC Doctors of Optometry!
+Dr. Leekha is able to conduct eye examinations in English, Spanish, and Punjabi.

 Dr. Vidhi Bhatt completed her Bachelor’s degree from the University of British Columbia with a major in Microbiology and later pursued Optometry at the Massachusetts College Of Pharmacy and Health Science where she graduated with honors as part of the Beta Sigma Kappa society.
 She has completed her internships at a variety of practices including Veterans affairs hospital in Orlando, Florida, a private office in Seattle, and community health centers in Boston.
 Now she is practicing in her hometown for the past 2 years.
 Her volunteer work has also taken her to Nicaragua.
 In her spare time, Dr. Bhatt likes to travel to new cities and spend time with family and friends.